Can You Suddenly Develop Lactose Intolerance?

 If enjoying ice cream, mac and cheese, or coffee creamer leads to excessive burping, abdominal pain, and diarrhea—you may be lactose intolerant.

 Even if you’ve never had an issue digesting dairy in the past, this uncomfortable and sometimes embarrassing condition can develop as you age.
 It’s not as rare as you might think.
-In fact, approximately 68% of adults around the world experience some degree of lactase malabsorption.
+In fact, approximately 68% of adults around the world experience some degree of difficulty digesting dairy foods.

 “Many factors can trigger lactose intolerance or lactase deficiency, or it can develop over time,” says Elizabeth Ferrer, R.D., LD/N, CNSC, a registered dietitian with the University of Miami Health System.